-The Ford Everest range is being joined by a rugged BaseCamp special edition for 2021, plus drive-away pricing across the range and some minor tweaks.
+The Ford Everest range has gained a rugged BaseCamp special edition for 2021, plus drive-away pricing across the range and some minor tweaks.

 Costing an additional $2000, the BaseCamp adds off-road accessories like a snorkel, LED light bar, and a 76mm diameter black nudge bar.